ivanwalsh/techdocs/blog/truth-tables-technical-documentation.md

 title: How to use Truth Tables for Technical Documentation
 authors: [ivanwalsh]
 tags: [Technical_Documentation, Agile]
-description: How to use Truth Tables for Technical Documentation
+description: How to use Truth Tables for Technical Documentation Part 1

 ---